Lightnet/playcanvas-physics-nodejs-headless-test/README.md

  #playcanvas physic nodejs headless test

  Created by: Lightnet

  licenses: CC0

  Information: Very basic setup for nodejs server playcanvas.
- Without modifying the files to run headless server nodejs.
+Without modifying the files of playcanvas-latest/stable.js and ammo.js to run headless server nodejs.
+Server and client is almost the same setup for playcanvas scene on both side.

+Socket.io and Engine.io tested send data objects.

+[[ server.js
+// 0 = socket.io
+// 1 = engine.io
+var OBJIONetworkType = 1;
+]]

+This is to send out the object data since I config for testing.

  Require packages:
   * express
   * socket.io
   * async
   * ammo.js (Need for playcanvas on server side nodejs package that can be install)
   * jsdom (To emulator for web browser)

+ Install: (cmd line)
+  * npm install

  Note:
  * PlayCanvas config/setting json load are not test for server and client side.
  * http restricted access need to put files that are own by site for reason is security reason.
+ * Ammo.js might crash or fail on setup.
+Depend on where the code is place server side.
+ * Engine.io is a bit bare functions on server and not much document for beginner.

  Credits:
  * Ammo.js
  * Playcanvas and to the community and forums.

 Builds of head revision of the GitHub repo:
  * https://code.playcanvas.com/playcanvas-latest.js
  * https://code.playcanvas.com/playcanvas-latest.min.js